Tanwar-Aastha/Tanwar-Aastha/README.md

 # 👋 Hi, I'm Aastha Tanwar

-Greetings from my GitHub!
-I'm data engineer Trainee with a background in microbiology and bioinformatics.
-My passion is using **machine learning**, **data science**, and developing scalable backend systems to drive **data-driven innovations** and use data to solve real-world problems.
+Welcome to my GitHub!
+I’m a Data Engineer with a background in bioinformatics, currently building hands-on experience across data engineering, machine learning, and generative AI.
+I enjoy working at the intersection of data systems and intelligent applications—turning raw data into something useful, reliable, and impactful.

 <!--## 🌟 About Me